 - Reduced costs: Higher productivity, method improvements or material changes can reduce maintenance costs, thereby increasing profits.

 The benefits of planned maintenance are real.
-Additional advantages of a planned maintenance program are listed below.
+Additional advantages are listed below:

 ADVANTAGES OF PLANNED MAINTENANCE

 - Releases front-line foremen from major planning duties and allows them more time to supervise their crews.